Credible

 • Income-driven repayment: If you don’t qualify for other student loan forgiveness programs, an IDR plan could lower your monthly payments on your federal student loans.
 Plus, any remaining balance will be forgiven after 20 to 25 years, depending on the plan.

-• Extended or graduated repayment plan: Either of these plans will extend your repayment terms to 25 years, which will lower your monthly payment.
-Just keep in mind that while an extended plan comes with a fixed payment, your payments will go up every two years on a graduated repayment plan.
+• Extended or Graduated Repayment plans: Either of these plans will extend your repayment terms to 25 years (up to 30 for the Graduated Repayment plan), which will lower your monthly payment.
+Just keep in mind that while an Extended Repayment plan comes with a fixed payment, your payments will go up every two years on a Graduated Repayment plan.
 You’ll also pay more interest with these longer terms.

 • Federal student loan consolidation: If you consolidate to a Direct Consolidation Loan, you can extend your repayment up to 30 years.
-Just remember that if you stretch your payments out over a longer period of time, you might end up paying more interest charges.
+Just remember that if you stretch your payments out over a longer period of time, you’ll likely end up paying more interest charges.

 Matt Carter